|

 The ferry departs --

-You may take a bicycle aboard the ferry for an additional 50 cents each way.
+You may take a bicycle aboard the ferry at no additional fare.

 If you need a taxi or limousine at other times and places, here are some companies to contact (listed in alphabetical order):